 -and she fell forwards, unconscious, collapsing.
 Gray reached out and caught her, just before she hit the ground.

 Lucy looked at Natsu in shock.
 "Who... who is this?"

 "How do you know her?"
 Erza asked as she set one of Adreanna's arms around her neck, Gray doing the same with the other.

 "Igneel raised her with me.
 I haven't seen her since... since...
 How did I forget?"

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, FreyjaWrite a Review